MassiMart/FLEXPART-WRF_AirIntrusions/README.md

 Then, the subroutine *ai1_thermodyn_computation.f90* is called in order to compute the thermodynamic variables associated to this parcel before its entrance in the TL.
 Third, the computation of the parcel residence time is performed considering different scenarios:
- 1) the parcel continues moving upward and it enters the stratosphere.
-If then the parcel re-enters the TL from the stratosphere, its residence time is no more computed.
+ 1) the parcel continues moving upward and it enters the stratosphere;
- 2) the parcel returns in the troposphere from the TL.
-It does not take into account those parcels that entered the stratosphere and then returned to the TL.
+ 2) the parcel returns in the troposphere from the TL;
- 3) the parcel remains in the TL until the end of the simulation.
-It does not take into account those parcels that entered the stratosphere and then returned to the TL.
+ 4) the parcel remains in the TL until the end of the simulation;
- 4) the parcel remains in the TL until it is terminated because it leaves the domain.
-It does not take into account those parcels that entered the stratosphere and then returned to the TL.
+ 5) the parcel remains in the TL until it is terminated because it leaves the domain.

  **Brief explanation of how the intrusion into the stratosphere are identified**
  The rationale is very similar to the one described for the TL, hence here only the differences are reported.
  The computation of the parcel residence time is done considering three different scenarios:

-   1) the parcel returns in the troposphere from the stratosphere.
+   1) the parcel returns in the troposphere from the stratosphere;
-   2) the parcel remains in the stratosphere until the end of the simulation.
+   2) the parcel remains in the stratosphere until the end of the simulation;
    3) the parcel remains in the stratosphere untile it is terminated.

 ### ai1_intrusionout.f90
+The intrusion data are saved at the end of the simulation using this subroutine.
+The air parcel intrusions into the TL/stratosphere are counted and divided into two fluxes: "first entrance into the layer" and "secondary entries into the layer"; the subroutine "*ai1_calccrossing.f90*" handles the computation and saves the data into ".txt" files.
+The Tl and stratopshere intrusion data are saved hourly in different files:
+- .txt files: "ttl_class*.txt" and "strato_class*.txt", the data are saved not on a regular grid;
+- binary files: "ttl_residence_class*" and "strato_residence_class*", the data are saved hourly on a regular grid.

-  ### 2 CONVECTIVE SUBROUTINES
+### ai1_calccrossing.g90
+Here the "tl_class*.txt" and "strato_class*.txt" files are filled in with the data.
+Then, the number of intrusions are calculated on a regular output grid; the computation is based on the original subroutine "calclfux.f90" of the FLEXPART-WRF model.
+Furthermore, the thermodynamical variables are also sum up for each grid point of the regular grid in order to get an avaregd value as output (done by the subroutine "*ai1_crossingoutput.f90*").

-  ### 3 GENERAL SUBROUTINES
+### ai1_crossingoutput.f90
-   ***Aim:*** These subroutines are useful, for example, for handling the allocation of the additional variables required to implement the identification process.
-   ***Principal subroutines:***
-   - 1 *ai1_static_allocation_1d.f90* & *ai1_static_allocation_2d.f90*
-   - 2 *ai1_dynamic_allocation_1d.f90* & *ai1_static_allocation_2d.f90*
+The intrusions data are computed and saved on the binary files.
+For each grid point, the variables are:
+- Number of intrusions;
+- Mean entering time in the layer;
+- Average transition time from the PBL to the layer;
+- Average potential vorticity;
+- Average vertical wind speed;
+- Average Turbulent Kinetic Energy;
+- Average pressure;
+- Average Richardson number;
+- Average Ellrond index;
+- Average Brunt-Vaisala frequency;
+- Total mass of the substance considered in the layer.

 ### ai1_static_allocation_*.f90
 It handles the static allocation of monodimensional array "*_1d.f90" and two dimensional one "*_2d.f90".
 ### ai1_dynamic_allocation_*.f90
 It manages the dynamic allocation of monodimensional array "*_1d.f90" and two dimensional one "*_2d.f90".